GIScience/openrouteservice/README.md

 <!-- TODO write contribution guidelines Licence agreement and other important stuff like code formatting in extra file -->

 We appreciate any kind of contribution - bug reports, new feature suggestion or improving our translations are greatly appreciated.
 Feel free to create an [issue](https://github.com/GIScience/openrouteservice/issues) and label it accordingly.
-If your issue regards the openrouteservice web-app please use the [corresponding repository](https://github.com/GIScience/openrouteservice-app/issues).
+If your issue regards the OpenRouteService web-app please use the [corresponding repository](https://github.com/GIScience/openrouteservice-app/issues).

 If you want to do contribute your improvements, please follow these steps: